00

 Ways to help on World Misophonia Awareness Day

-Psychology Today blog by Dr. Jennifer Brout
+Psychology Today Blog by Dr. Jennifer Brout

 Psychologist Dr. Jennifer Brout has misophonia and helps misophonic clients.